 Piedmont of North Carolina

-nside the cemetery bordered by a waist-high iron fence and crowded with modest stone markers and wooden crosses, some draped with plastic flowers, two fresh graves waited . . . side-by-side . . . flanked by the caskets of the mother and father of the Broward family.
-Carrie Broward, a tall, muscular girl with pretty facial features and short-cut straw-blond hair, stepped forward from the sparse crowd and Jessie Broward, her older sister, a full-figured woman with a close resemblance to her sister but with pecan-shell brown hair, followed to lay flowers on their parents' caskets.
-The other Broward children, Henry and Martha, stood a few feet away, heads bowed and eyes closed.
+nside the cemetery—bordered by a waist-high iron fence, crowded with modest stone markers and wooden crosses, some draped with plastic flowers—two fresh graves waited side by side, flanked by the caskets of the mother and father of the Broward family.
+Carrie Broward, a tall, muscular girl with pretty facial features and short-cut straw-blond hair, stepped forward from the sparse crowd.
+Jessie Broward, her older sister, a full-figured woman with a close resemblance to her sister but with pecan-shell-brown hair, followed to lay flowers on their parents’ caskets.
+The other Broward siblings, Henry and Martha, stood a few feet away, heads bowed and eyes closed.

-At cemetery edge, a young Arab driver in a dark suit and tie leaned against the front of one of the two freshly washed hearses, spotless but dull from decades of wear.
+At the cemetery’s edge, a young Arab driver in a dark suit and tie leaned against one of the two freshly washed hearses, spotless but dull from decades of use.
 His eyes did not leave the sisters.
 A minister delivered a final prayer for the deceased.
-The gnarled fingers of an old woman sitting on a three-leg stool painfully searched the frets of her weary guitar for the strummed chords of "Just a Closer Walk with Thee."
-The service concluded, the mourners drifted toward the church, as the undertaker directed workers to lift the straps of the first coffin for its descent into the earth.
+The gnarled fingers of an old woman sitting on a three-legged stool painfully searched the frets of her shabby guitar for the strummed chords of “Just a Closer Walk with Thee.”
+The service concluded, the mourners drifted toward the church, and the undertaker directed workers to lift the straps of the first coffin for its descent into the earth.

-"I am not taking on responsibility for a seventeen year old," Henry said pausing his brush stroke and turning from the window frame he was painting.
+“I am not taking on responsibility for a seventeen-year-old,” Henry said, pausing mid-brushstroke and turning from the window frame he was painting.

-"Quiet, she'll hear you," Martha said from the kitchen throwing a cracked and chipped casserole dish into a metal trashcan with a crash of splintered glass, and turning back to scrub glassware in the sink.
+“Quiet, she’ll hear you,” Martha said from the kitchen, throwing a cracked and chipped casserole dish into a metal trash can with a crash of splintering glass, and turning back to scrub glassware in the sink.

 Jessie went to the front door to look for Carrie.
-"She's carrying stuff out of the tool shed."
+“She’s carrying stuff out of the toolshed,” she said.

 “Don’t let her throw out any power tools,” Henry said.

-"I've only got a one bedroom apartment," Jessie said picking up her broom and sweeping.
+“I’ve only got a one-bedroom apartment,” Jessie said, picking up a broom and sweeping.